H.R. 7396: Native American Entrepreneurial Opportunity Act

 Why it matters

 H.R.
-7396 would create an Office of Native American Affairs inside the Small Business Administration.
-Its job would be to help Indian Tribes and Native Hawaiian Organizations use SBA programs tied to entrepreneurship, contracting, and capital access.
+7396 would write into law an Office of Native American Affairs inside the Small Business Administration.
+Its assignment: point SBA's entrepreneurship, contracting, and capital programs squarely at Native communities instead of leaving them to find the help piecemeal.

 1

-The bill creates an Office of Native American Affairs inside SBA to work directly with Indian Tribes and Native Hawaiian Organizations on business development, contracting, and access to capital.
+The bill writes an Office of Native American Affairs into the Small Business Act, with a mandate to work directly with Indian Tribes and Native Hawaiian Organizations on business development, contracting, and capital access.

 2

-The office would be headed by an Assistant Administrator who must have knowledge of Native American cultures and experience delivering culturally tailored small-business help.
+The office would be run by an Assistant Administrator the bill requires to have knowledge of Native American cultures and experience delivering culturally tailored small-business help.

 3